Keldon Johnson

 Personal Life

-Keldon Johnson majored in undeclared/exploratory studies in agriculture during his time at college.
-He enjoys outdoor activities such as fishing and hunting and has a passion for animals.
-Since 2021, he has lived in a ranch home outside of San Antonio, where he keeps various animals, including goats, chickens, dogs, miniature cows, and horses.
-Johnson is known for his collection of cowboy hats and boots, reflecting his love for country living.
+Johnson studied exploratory studies in agriculture during his time at the University of Kentucky.
+Since 2021, he has lived in a ranch home outside of San Antonio in the Texas Hill Country, where he keeps goats, chickens, dogs, miniature cows, and horses.
+He continues to enjoy fishing, hunting, and the outdoors, and he maintains a collection of cowboy hats and boots that reflect his Virginia roots.